Published: 07 February 2023

 - The purchase cost of pieces of equipment, valued up to £5,000 excluding VAT, will be considered.

 - Pieces of equipment costing more than £5,000 to purchase will usually need to be leased.
 Where applicants are leasing equipment with a purchase price of more than £5,000, a comparison of leasing versus purchasing costs must be provided in the ‘Justification of Costs’ section.

 - Items of equipment valued at £250 or more must be itemised separately; however grouping same type equipment is permitted.

-- Costs of computers are normally restricted to a maximum of £650 each excluding VAT and a statement of justification must be included, in the relevant ‘Justification of Costs’ section for any purchase above this limit.
+- Costs of computers are limited to a maximum of £1,000 per item.
+This includes the costs of any associated software and VAT.
+A statement of justification must be included in the relevant ‘Justification of Costs’ section for any purchase above this limit.

 This section includes non-reusable items specific to the research.
 Please itemise and describe the requirements fully (e.g. postage, stationery, photocopying).
 These items should be research specific, not just general office costs which should be covered by indirect costs.